Weddings by Windsong

 ON THE BIG DAY

-Get Me to the <insert location here> on Time...
+Get Me to the < location > on Time...

 You may decide not to hold your wedding in a church, a private home, or a banquet hall.
 There are dozens of public and private parks and gardens that can be secured for your wedding and/or reception.

 There are many parts to a marriage ceremony.
 These parts are called the wedding ceremony order.
 Many of them can be included in a non-legal handfasting, vow renewal or commitment ceremony as well.
 The portions in bold are the only portions required for a legal ceremony in North Carolina...yes, there are only three!
-These are the only three parts of my "Elopement" ceremony.
+These are the only three parts of my "Elopement" ceremony, well, I added a little more to make it not so courthouse.

 - Processional (silently or with a song)